How to achieve a professional finish with porcelain paving

 Can I use the same porcelain inside and outside?

 Using the same flooring inside and out can really maximise the feeling of space and in turn add value to a property.
 You can find many porcelain tiles that are available for both internal and external use.
 The difference is that internal tiles are thinner and slightly smoother (10mm with R10 slip rating) than external tiles (which tend to be 20mm with an R11 slip rating for grip)*.
 This means the design will be the same but there is a subtle difference in the texture.
-These products can look fantastic with bifold doors to create a seamless outside-inside living space.
+These products can look fantastic with bifold or sliding doors to create a seamless outside-inside living space.
 Just make sure that your paving is laid 150mm below the damp proof course to prevent water ingress.

 *You can use 10mm tiles outside if they are specified as suitable for external use, but they must be laid on a reinforced concrete base using external tile adhesive.